Ziggyyyyyyyy/hospital-management-system-v2/README.md

         └── Doctor
 Rescheduling

-When an appointment is rescheduled, the corresponding calendar event is updated.
+When an appointment is rescheduled, the corresponding Google Calendar event is updated.

 Cancellation

-When an appointment is cancelled, the corresponding calendar event is removed.
+When an appointment is cancelled, the corresponding Google Calendar event is removed.

 OAuth Security

 OAuth-related tokens are encrypted using:
 AES-256-GCM
 before being persisted.

 Google Calendar operations are isolated from the critical appointment transaction so external API failures do not invalidate the appointment itself.